juicedata/juicefs/docs/en/getting-started/for_local.md

 Object Storage is a web storage service based on the HTTP protocol that offers simple API for access.
 It has a flat structure, easy to scale, relatively inexpensive, and is ideal for storing large amounts of unstructured data.
 Almost all major cloud computing platforms provide object storage services, such as Amazon S3, Alibaba Cloud OSS, Backblaze B2, etc.

-JuiceFS supports almost all object storage services, and in general, creating an object store usually requires only 2 parts.
+JuiceFS supports almost all object storage services, see [JuiceFS supported storage medias](../reference/how_to_setup_object_storage.md).

+In general, creating an object store usually requires only 2 parts.

 1. Create a `Bucket` and get the Endpoint address.
 2. Create the `Access Key ID` and `Access Key Secret`, the access keys for the Object Storage API.